 How We Respond to Do Not Track Signals

-Some web browsers (including Safari, Internet Explorer, Firefox and Chrome) incorporate a “Do Not Track” (“DNT”) or similar feature that signals to websites that a user does not want to have his or her online activity and behavior tracked.
+Some web browsers (including Safari, Internet Explorer, Firefox and Chrome) incorporate a “Do Not Track” (“DNT”) or similar feature that signals a website that a user does not want to have his or her online activity and behavior tracked.
 If a website that responds to a particular DNT signal receives the DNT signal, the browser can block that website from collecting certain information about the browser’s user.
 Not all browsers offer a DNT option and DNT signals are not yet uniform.
 For this reason, many website operators, including Synovus, do not respond to DNT signals.

 How Can I Correct or Delete My Personal Information?

-If you would like to correct or delete Personal Information, please send us an e-mail with your request to firstname.lastname@example.org or send us a letter to P.O.
+If you would like to correct or delete Personal Information, please send us an e-mail with your request to firstname.lastname@example.org or send us a letter to Synovus Bank, P.O.
 Box 120, Columbus, GA 31902.
 Synovus reserves the right to request that you provide information that will enable Synovus to confirm that you have the authority to correct or delete the Personal Information that you want corrected or deleted.
-Synovus will use reasonable efforts to correct your Personal Information but may not be able to correct Personal Information shared with third parties.
+Synovus will use reasonable efforts to correct your Personal Information but may not be able to correct or delete Personal Information shared with third parties.

 Notice to California Residents

-Changes to the Synovus Internet Privacy Statement
+Changes to this Privacy Statement

-How to Contact Us
+Developer Information; How to Contact Us

-© 2017 Synovus Bank
+© 2022 Synovus Bank